How to Use Java Libraries in .NET Core and .NET 8/9 Applications

 );

-string extractedText = await response.Content.ReadAsStringAsync();When this works: You need the Java library infrequently (a few calls per request), your team already runs microservices, and you can accept the operational overhead of a separate Java service.
+string extractedText = await response.Content.ReadAsStringAsync();Use this only when: You need the Java library infrequently, your team already runs microservices, and you can accept the operational overhead of a separate Java service.

 Step-by-Step: Calling a Java Library from .NET Core with JNBridgePro